-Thank you for your interest in a postgraduate fellowship with EBCLC.
-As of Fall 2018, the only postgraduate fellowship that EBCLC will offer is the Brian Lewinstein EJA Youth Justice Fellowship.
-The inaugural Brian Lewinstein EJA Fellowship is for recent Berkeley Law graduates (class of 2019, with a few exceptions), and is for the Fall 2019-2021 Term.
+Thank you for your interest in a postgraduate law fellowship with the East Bay Community Law Center (EBCLC).
+For Fall 2021, the only postgraduate fellowship that EBCLC will offer is the Brian Lewinstein EJA Youth Justice Fellowship.
+The Brian Lewinstein EJA Fellowship is for recent Berkeley Law graduates (Class of 2021, with a few exceptions), and is for the Fall 2021-2023 Term.
+The 2021-2023 Brian Lewinstein Youth Justice EJA Fellowship Announcement will be posted here soon.
+Sign up here to receive notifications about these updates.
+See below for more information on past fellowships

 Please direct questions and inquiries about postgraduate fellowship opportunities to EBCLC Clinical Director Seema N. Patel (firstname.lastname@example.org).